nestauk/ds-cookiecutter/docs/docs/index.md

 #### `data/raw`

 Don't ever edit your raw data, especially not manually, and especially not in Excel.
 Don't overwrite your raw data.
 Don't save multiple versions of the raw data.
 Treat the data (and its format) as immutable.
 The code you write should move the raw data through a pipeline to your final analysis.
 You shouldn't have to run all of the steps every time you want to make a new figure (see [Analysis is a DAG](#analysis-is-a-dag)), but anyone should be able to reproduce the final products with only the code in `src` and the data in `data/raw`.

+`src/fetch_data.py` should call scripts/functions to fetch all the raw data you need.

 Also, if data is immutable, it doesn't need source control in the same way that code does.
 Raw data should be stored with s3 [AWS S3](https://aws.amazon.com/s3/).
 Currently by default, we ask for an S3 bucket and use [AWS CLI](http://docs.aws.amazon.com/cli/latest/reference/s3/index.html) to sync data in the `data/raw` folder with the server.